The Virtual Currency Regulation Review: Denmark

 i Financial instruments

-Financial instruments are defined directly in the FBA and cited again in the CMA.
+Financial instruments are defined directly in the IFSA and cited again in the CMA.
 Both Acts use the same terminology for financial instruments, which include:

 - negotiable securities (except for payment instruments) that can be traded on the capital market, including: